Kronuz/Xapiand/docs/_docs/manipulation.md

 {% endcapture %}
 {% include curl.html req=req %}

-The above indexes a new document with an ID of `2`.
+The above indexes a new document with an ID of `Jane`.

 When indexing, the ID part is optional.
 If not specified, Xapiand will generate an ID and then use it to index the document.
 The actual ID Xapiand generates